-Child Trafficking: The Scope, Understanding, and Prevention
+Child Trafficking: Understanding, and Prevention

 Poverty and family dysfunction are two things that many victims of child trafficking have in common.
 The problem of child trafficking is international, as those under age 18 comprised 28 percent of 17,000 victims identified by the United Nations in a recent study.
 It is a $32 billion industry, worldwide.

 Trafficking is the procurement and presentation of an individual for sexual commerce by coercion or force, including those under age 18 who have no way to consent to sell sexual favors.
 More than 90 percent of such victims are female.
 The majority come from impoverished households where neglect, mental health, and drug abuse problems are common.
 Migrants are in particular danger of trafficking, prompting the U.S. government to pass the Trafficking Victims Protection Act in 2000 that gave them special status.

 The National Center for Missing and Exploited Children says that child trafficking increased 800 percent from 2010 to 2015.

 One organization estimates that 300,000 underage persons (younger than age 18) in the U.S. are victims of child sex traffickers every year, with about 75 percent of girls enticed to join, often under false pretenses, over the internet.
 Their average age is 12.